ShimotsukiHaruka/Atlas/Humanities/Buffett-Business/Business 1.5.4.md

 2. Partnership assessment

-   + Analyse the potential of different partners, such as what they have to offer to the alliance in terms of both human and financial resources and expertise.
+   + Analyze the potential of different partners, such as what they have to offer to the alliance in terms of both human and financial resources and expertise.

 3. Contract negotiation